 Hair is pretty incredible.
 Although technically dead when it is outside of your scalp, it can still be “healthy” or damaged.
-Today we put so many products into our hair, apply high levels of heat to it, just to sculpt it a certain way, achieve a certain look, without second thought about what we’re actually doing.
-In my opinion, beautiful hair is healthy hair, and healthy hair is not the product of what you find on the shelves in stores, but rather in your own kitchen.
+Today we put so many products into our hair, and apply high levels of heat to it, just to sculpt it a certain way, and achieve a certain look, without a second thought about what we’re doing.
+In my opinion, beautiful hair is healthy hair, and healthy hair is not the product of what you find on the shelves in stores, but rather in your kitchen.

 Why Honey (and the other stuff)?

 If you have dry or damaged hair, honey can help.
 A natural humectant, honey attracts moisture.
-It’s also full of antioxidants and nutrients to feed hair follicles that house the live part of hair, encouraging hair growth.
-That being said, it also needs a medium to help spread it around, otherwise you can end up with just a sticky mess, so the recipes include other natural ingredients that help you restore dry hair to a health and luster, from the scalp up.
+It’s also full of antioxidants and nutrients to feed hair follicles that house the live part of the hair, encouraging hair growth.
+That being said, it also needs a medium to help spread it around, otherwise, you can end up with just a sticky mess, so the recipes include other natural ingredients that help you restore dry hair to health and luster, from the scalp up.

 Coconut oil, like olive oil, helps moisturize hair and hair roots.
 It seems to add a little bit more shine (in my opinion) and is a little lighter as well.
-It’s packed full of nutrients that make it an automatic go to ingredient in hair treatments.
+It’s packed full of nutrients that make it an automatic go-to ingredient in hair treatments.

 You will need….